 - The Chief Editor of Publications will also oversee a Poster Session at the national conference as requested by the board.

 - National Board Members will be selected and appointed by the Officers.

-- National Board Members will maintain NCCO state membership lists, regularly communicate with state members and the NCCO Vice-President, file annual activity reports, and attend at least one NCCO conference every four years.
+- National Board Members will maintain NCCO state membership lists, regularly communicate with board members and the NCCO Vice President, file annual activity reports, and attend at least one NCCO conference every four years.